hadley/adv-r/Rcpp.md

 This function introduces only a few new concepts:

-* We create a new `NumericVector` and say how long it should be using a constructor function: `out(n)`.
+* We create a new numeric vector of length `n` with a constructor: `NumericVector out(n)`.
+Another useful constructor takes an existing vector and makes a copy: `NumericVector zs(ys)` would create a new numeric vector called `zs` that contained a copy of `ys`.

-* Finally, C++ doesn't have the `^` operator for exponentiation, it instead has the `pow` function
+* C++ doesn't use `^` for exponentiation, it instead uses the `pow` function.

-Note that this function is not only much more verbose than R equivalent, it won't be much faster - the R version is already very fast because it uses vectorised primitives which very quickly turn into C loops.
-However, our C++ function does have one advantage - it will use less memory, because `pdist1` needs two vectors the same length as y (`z <- x - ys`, and `z ^ 2`)

-    ys <- runif(1e5)
-    all.equal(pdist1(0.5, ys), pdist2(0.5, ys))

-    library(microbenchmark)
-    microbenchmark(
-      pdist1(0.5, ys),
-      pdist2(0.5, ys)
-    )
+Note that because the R function is fully vectorised, it is already going to be extremely fast.
+On my computer, it takes around 8 ms with a 1 million element `y` vector.
+The C++ function is twice as fast, ~4 ms, but assuming it took you 10 minutes to write the C++ function, you'd need to run it ~150,000 times to make it a net saver of time.
+The reason why the C++ function is faster is subtle, and relates to memory management.
+The R version needs to create an intermediate vector the same length as y (`x - ys`), and allocating memory is an expensive operation.
+The C++ function avoids this overhead because it uses an intermediate scalar.

 In the sugar section, you'll see how to rewrite this function to take advantage of Rcpp's vectorised operations so that the C++ code is barely longer than the R code.

 ### Matrix input, vector output

 Each vector type also has a matrix equivalent: `NumericMatrix`, `IntegerMatrix`, `CharacterMatrix` and `LogicalMatrix`.
 Using them is straightforward.
-For example, we could easily create a function that reproduces `rowSums`:
+For example, we could create a function that reproduces `rowSums`:

     cppFunction('
       NumericVector row_sums(NumericMatrix x) {